-At present, there are five key management personnel (including the CEO).
-Each year, the Board evaluates the extent to which each of the key management personnel has delivered on the corporate and individual goals and objectives, and based on the outcome of the evaluation, approves the compensation for the key management personnel.
-In such evaluation, the Board considers whether the level of remuneration is appropriate to attract, retain and motivate key management personnel to successfully manage Ascendas Reit for the long term.
-The CEO does not attend discussions relating to his performance and remuneration.
+At present, there are five key management personnel.
+Each year, the NRC evaluates the extent to which each of the key management personnel has delivered on the business and individual goals and objectives, and based on the outcome of the evaluation, approves the compensation for the key management personnel.
+In such evaluation, the NRC considers whether the level of remuneration is appropriate to attract, retain and motivate key management personnel to successfully manage Ascendas Reit for the long term.
+The CEO does not attend discussions relating to his own performance and remuneration.

-Apart from the key management personnel and other employees of the Manager, the Manager outsources various other services to a wholly owned subsidiary of CL (CL Subsidiary).
-CL Subsidiary provides the services through its employees and employees of the CL group (together, the Outsourced Personnel).
+Apart from the key management personnel and other employees of the Manager, the Manager outsources various other services to a wholly owned subsidiary of CLI (CLI Subsidiary).
+The CLI Subsidiary provides the services through its employees and employees of CLI Group (together, the Outsourced Personnel).
 This arrangement is put in place so as to provide flexibility and maximise efficiency in resource management to match the needs of Ascendas Reit from time to time, as well as to leverage on economies of scale and tap on the management talent of an established corporate group which can offer enhanced depth and breadth of experience.
 However, notwithstanding the outsourcing arrangement, the responsibility for due diligence, oversight and accountability continues to reside with the Board and Management.
-In this regard, the remuneration of such Outsourced Personnel, being employees of CL Subsidiary and the CL group, is not included as part of the disclosure of remuneration of key management personnel of the Manager in this Report.
+In this regard, the remuneration of such Outsourced Personnel, being employees of the CLI Subsidiary and CLI Group, is not included as part of the disclosure of remuneration of key management personnel of the Manager in this Report.

-The Board seeks to ensure that the remuneration of the CEO and other key management personnel is strongly linked to the achievement of business and individual performance targets.
-The performance targets approved by the Board are set at realistic yet stretched levels each year to motivate a high degree of business performance with emphasis on both short-term and longer-term quantifiable objectives.
+The Board, together with the NRC, seeks to ensure that the remuneration of the CEO and other key management personnel is strongly linked to the achievement of business and individual performance targets.
+The performance targets are set at realistic yet stretched levels each year to motivate a high degree of business performance with emphasis on both shorter-term and longer-term quantifiable objectives.

-In FY2019, no termination, retirement or post-employment benefits were granted to Directors, the CEO and key management personnel.
+In FY2021, no termination, retirement or post-employment benefits were granted to Directors, the CEO and other key management personnel.
 There was also no special retirement plan, ‘golden parachute’ or special severance package for any of the key management personnel.

-The Manager is also required under the AIFMD to make quantitative disclosures of remuneration.
+The Manager is required under the AIFMR to make quantitative disclosures of remuneration.
 Disclosures are provided in relation to (a) the staff of the Manager; (b) staff who are senior management; and (c) staff who have the ability to materially affect the risk profile of Ascendas Reit.

 All individuals included in the aggregated figures disclosed are rewarded in line with the Manager’s remuneration policies described in this Report.

-The aggregate amount of remuneration awarded by the Manager to its staff (including CEO and non-executive Directors) in respect of FY2019 was approximately S$9.9 million1.
-This figure comprised of fixed pay of S$5.4 million1, variable pay of S$3.9 million (including Units issued under the Unit Plans, where applicable) and allowances and benefits-in-kind of S$0.6 million.
-There was a total of 94 beneficiaries of the remuneration described above.
-In respect of FY2019, the aggregate amount of remuneration awarded by the Manager to its management (which are also members of staff whose actions have a material impact on the risk profile of Ascendas Reit) was approximately S$4.1 million, comprising 8 individuals identified having considered, among others, their roles and decision making powers.
+The aggregate amount of remuneration awarded by the Manager to its staff (including CEO and non-executive Directors) in respect of FY2021 was approximately S$10.17 million.
+This figure comprised fixed pay of S$5.94 million, variable pay of S$3.67 million (including Units issued under the Unit Plans, where applicable) and allowances and benefits-in-kind of S$0.56 million.
+There was a total of 63 beneficiaries of the remuneration described above.
+In respect of FY2021, the aggregate amount of remuneration awarded by the Manager to its senior management (which are also members of staff whose actions have a material impact on the risk profile of Ascendas Reit) was approximately S$4.33 million, comprising 7 individuals identified having considered, among others, their roles and decision-making powers.